crossplane/uptest/design/one-pager-considerations-for-changing-test-framework-of-uptest.md

 Related Issue: https://github.com/upbound/official-providers-ci/issues/179

-In short, the `chainsaw` is more capable and maintained tool than `kuttl`.
-So, switching to this new tool may better for handling the Uptest requirements.
+In short, `chainsaw` is a more capable and well-maintained framework than `kuttl` and switching to it will better suit Uptest's future requirements.

 ## Alternative Considered